Internship informational planning monthly meeting dates

 A letter grade of A-F will be assigned according to specific course criteria.

-See below for some information on what To Do When You Get an Interview.
+See below for some information/guidelines on What To Do When You Get an Interview.

-- Always look up agency ahead of time (you look informed).
+- Always research the agency ahead of time (you look informed)

-- Ahead of time, think about what skills/strengths you could bring to the placement (you look prepared).
+- Think about what skills/strengths you could bring to the internship placement (you look prepared)

-- Be ready to tell why this opportunity is meaningful to your career aspirations (you demonstrate the ability to plan ahead)
+- Be ready to explain why this opportunity is meaningful for your career aspirations (you demonstrate the ability to plan ahead)

-- ALWAYS write a thank you note within 24 hours to the person who interviewed you.
+- ALWAYS write a thank you note within 24 hours to the person who interviewed you (you appear professional)

 There is a website with local employment opportunities: Mecklenburg County, North Carolina Jobs from Worklooker.
-Note, these opportunities may quickly change their hiring needs, so check back often.
-Good luck.
+Note - these opportunities quickly change, so check back often.
+Good luck!